Digital-Preservation-Coalition/bit-list/content/entries/non-current-rare-portable-magnetic-media/index.en.md

   - year: 2024
     trend: no-change
     classification: practically-extinct
-hazards: TBC
+hazards: ""
-mitigations: |+
+mitigations: >+
   Data can be preserved only with the ability to acquire drives and make them functional; media items must be in good working condition; original documentation can be difficult to locate, and drivers or other dependencies may be impossible to acquire; much specialized work is necessary to make drives work and transfer data; uncertainty over IPR or the presence of orphaned works.

 year-added: 2023
 published: 2025-08-25
-last-updated: "2024-11-07"
+last-updated: 2024-11-07
 aliases:
   - /digipres/champion-digital-preservation/bit-list/practically-extinct/bitlist-non-current-rare-portable-magnetic-media
-comments: |-
+comments: >-
   Additionally, if we don’t do further research in the special types (Such a WANG disks, Lexitron, ICL computers), that data will also be eventually lost, even if we have a flux stream.
 This is not really a problem for the more common types, such as IBM, which even tools like FTK Imager can convert and make accessible.

   It is important to distinguish these materials from the floppy, hard drive, and other common formats for which there are still a large number of readers available and tools have been developed (FC5025, KryoFlux).
 These less typical, unusual or ‘weird’ formats were momentary and ephemeral and weren't very popular, but archival data exist on them and there are very few readers available and very few tools, if any, exist to support them.
 There is an overall lower impact because there are few collections on these media, relatively.
 case-studies:
   - title: Can anyone help set up a bernoulli drive?
-    authors: 'Spiceworks Community '
+    authors: "Spiceworks Community "
     url: https://community.spiceworks.com/topic/504222-can-anyone-help-set-up-a-bernoulli-drive
     year: 2010
     accessed: 2023-10-24